phlip9/ggrobotics-code-2014/README.md

         $ make

+If there are any new or you edit CMakeLists.txt, you need to regeenerate the cmake build files.

+        $ cd ./build
+        $ rm -rf *
+        $ frcmake ..

 ### Deploy to robot ###

 Make sure you're connected to the robot with a manually set ip of 10.44.13.XXX